Nagaoka ferromagnetism in doped Hubbard models in optical lattices

-Interestingly, our calculations uncover a competing ground state with stripe order, i.e., unidirectional charge and spin density modulations \cite{zaanen1989charged,machida1989magnetism,kato1990soliton}.
-An example of this inhomogeneous striped state, which breaks translational and rotational symmetries, is displayed in Fig.~\ref{fig:Square} (a) and (c) in real and Fourier space, respectively, for $U$\,$=$\,$6\,\tilde{t}$.
-The static structure factor now shows prominent peaks at $(\pm \pi/3,0)$ indicating a period-$6$ modulation of the spin density along the nonperiodic direction, which accompanies a period-$3$ modulation of the charge density.
-Across a wide range of $L_x$ (Fig.~\ref{fig:OP}), we find that the stripes are \textit{filled} and commensurate with the doping, accommodating exactly one excess electron per unit cell of 12 sites for $\delta$\,$=$\,$1/12$.
-Such stripes have been experimentally observed in certain cuprates \cite{tranquada1995evidence, vojta2009lattice} and identifying their fingerprints in the hole-doped Hubbard model has been the subject of intense numerical effort \cite{white1998density,white2003stripes,hager2005stripe,chang2010spin,zheng2017stripe,huang2017numerical,huang2018stripe,darmawan2018stripe,tocchio2019metallic,wietek2021stripes}.
-In our case, the origin of the stripes can be understood as follows.
-Consider a state with stripes of linear width $\ell$.
-Relative to the uniform ferromagnet, the increase in the electrons' kinetic energy will be $E_\textsc{k}$\,$\sim$\,$(\delta N)\, \tilde{t}/(\ell L_y)$ while the decrease in interaction energy due to the antiferromagnetic exchange across the domain walls is $E_\textsc{j}$\,$\sim$\,$-J N/\ell$.
-The competition of these two energy scales decides between ferromagnetic and stripe orders, with the former eventually prevailing at large enough $U/t$ (as $J$\,$\sim$\,$-t^2/U$).
+At low $U/t$, we once again find a state with stripelike correlations in the spin density (i.e., with \textit{local} ferromagnetic order), as exemplified by Fig.~\ref{fig:Square}(a) for a $12$\,$\times$\,$4$ cylinder at $U$\,$=$\,$6\,\tilde{t}$.
+The long-ranged correlations in this state are reflected in the static structure factor $ \mathcal{S} (\vect{q}) = \sum_{i,j} \langle \textbf{S}^{}_i \cdot \textbf{S}^{}_j \rangle \exp[i \vect{q}\cdot (\vect{r}_i - \vect{r}_j)]/N, $ shown in Fig.~\ref{fig:Square}(c). $\mathcal{S} (\vect{q})$ has prominent peaks at $(\pm \pi/3,0)$ indicating a period-$6$ modulation of the spin density along the nonperiodic direction, which accompanies a period-$3$ modulation of the charge density.
+Across a wide range of $L_x$, we find that the stripes are filled and commensurate with the doping, accommodating exactly one excess electron per unit cell of 12 sites.
+Remarkably, at larger $U$\,$=$\,$9\,\tilde{t}$, we see clear evidence of a \textit{global} ferromagnetic ground state, as displayed in Figs.~\ref{fig:Square}(b) and (d) in real and Fourier space, respectively; in this fully polarized state, the structure factor only exhibits a single peak at $\vect{q}$\,$=$\,$0$ in the Brillouin zone.